JonNixonCodes/gameweek-prophet/docs/iterations/MVP_v_01.md

 ###   2.1 Interactive Dashboard

 * The dashboard will present key player information and recommendations in a clear and concise format.
-* A scoring system will allow users to quickly compare player potential.
-The scoring system will be based on:
 * Past performance (e.g., points, goals, assists)
 * Predicted future performance (expected points, derived from the ML model)
 * Availability (injury status, likelihood of starting, and average minutes played)
-* The dashboard will be developed using Looker.
+* The dashboard will be developed in Looker Studio.

 ###   2.2 Player Recommendations

 * The application will provide weekly player recommendations for transfers and captaincy.
 * Recommendations will be based on data from the FPL API, including past performance, upcoming fixtures, player price and value, expected points, and injury news.

-###   2.3 Important Player Updates
+###   2.3 Points Predictions

-* The application will highlight crucial player information that could impact team selection, such as potential price drops, injury status updates, announcements of double gameweeks, and suspensions.
+* The application will highlight expected points based on the output from a ML model.

 ##   3. Technical Design